Cowan, New South Wales: Transport

 Access by road to Cowan is via the Pacific Highway which traverses Cowan north to south.
 The M1 Sydney to Newcastle Freeway runs past Cowan.

 The Main Northern railway line runs parallel to the Pacific Highway through most of Cowan, descending north of the town via Cowan Bank.
-Cowan railway station is served by NSW TrainLink Central Coast & Newcastle Line services to Newcastle and Sydney Central.
+Cowan railway station is served by Sydney Trains Central Coast & Newcastle Line services to Newcastle and Sydney Central.

 Electric overhead railway power facilities are located in the north of Cowan.
 Cowan Bank was the location of the 1990 Cowan railway accident, in which there were five deaths.

+CDC NSW operates one bus route through Cowan: